 - 1. Schaeffer, John (2007), Real Goods Solar Living Sourcebook: The Complete Guide to Renewable Energy Technologies and Sustainable Living, Gaiam - 2.
 Jean-Philippe; Zaccour, Georges (Eds.), (2005), Energy and Environment Set: Mathematics of Decision Making, Loulou, Richard; Waaub, XVIII, - 3.
-Ristinen, Robert A. Kraushaar, Jack J. AKraushaar, Jack P. Ristinen, Robert A. (2006) Energy and the Environment, 2nd Edition, John Wiley - 4.
+Ristinen, Robert A. Kraushaar, Jack J. A Kraushaar, Jack P. Ristinen, Robert A. (2006) Energy and the Environment, 2nd Edition, John Wiley - 4.
 UNDP (2000), Energy and the Challenge of Sustainability, World Energy assessment - 5.
 E H Thorndike (1976), Energy & Environment: A Primer for Scientists and Engineers, Addison-Wesley Publishing Company - 6.
 Rai G.D (2011).
-An Non conventional Energy sources;Khanna Publishers, New Delhi.
+An Nonconventional Energy sources; Khanna Publishers, New Delhi.

-21BECE204 Introduction to Mechanical Engineering 3H-3C Instruction Hours/week: L: 2 T: 1 P: 0 Marks: Internal:40 External:60 Total:100 End Semester 1 E xam: 3 Hours
+22BECE204 Introduction to Me chanical Engineering 3H-3C Instruction Hours/v veek: L: 2 T: 1 P: 0 Marks: Internal:40 Externa al:60 Total:100 End Semester Exam:3 Hours

-1. To explain the basic theorems used in mechanical engineering.

-2. To explain the fundamentals of manufacturing process and machine tools.

-3.To explain the principles of refrigeration and air- conditioning

-4. To Study about the operations of power plants.

-5.To know about the automobile engineering

-6.To Gain the basic manufacturing and machining processes.
+- 1. To explain the basic theorems used in mechanical engineering. - 2.
+To explain the fundamentals of manufacturing process and machine tools. - 3.To explain the principles of refrigeration and air- conditioning - 4.
+To Study about the operations of power plants. - 5.To know about the automobile engineering - 6.To Gain the basic manufacturing and machining processes.

-1.To impart the basic knowledge of various basic fields of mechanical engineering.

-2.Gain the basic manufacturing and machining processes.

-3. Able to know about basic machining process.

-4.Study about the operations of power plants.

-5.Know about the automobile engineering

-6. The principles of refrigeration and air- conditioning
+- 1.To impart the basic knowledge of various basic fields of mechanical engineering. - 2.Gain the basic manufacturing and machining processes. - 3.Able to know about basic machining process. - 4.Study about the operations of power plants. - 5.Know about the automobile engineering - 6.
+The principles of refrigeration and air- conditioning